Free Guide: The 9-to-5 Exit Plan for Aspiring 6-Figure Coaches

 • Integration with tools you already use

-These comprehensive platforms offer most or all of the tools needed to run a coaching business in one place.
+These software platforms offer most or all of the tools needed to run a coaching business in one place.

-(Note: I created this guide based on extensive research of coaching software platforms, including hands-on testing and analysis of user reviews.
-While I personally use a custom stack of tools in my coaching business, all platforms listed have been thoroughly researched to provide objective recommendations.)
+(Note: I created this guide based on extensive research of coaching software platforms, including hands-on testing and analysis of user reviews.)

 1. Simply.Coach